4 Easy Classroom Read Aloud Tips for Grades 3-5

 By Kirsten Hammond

-When it comes to engaging upper elementary students in reading, nothing beats a good class read aloud!
+When it comes to engaging upper elementary students in reading, nothing beats some good classroom read aloud tips!

 No matter what subject you teach, introducing your students to thought-provoking stories and new characters is an excellent way to stimulate learning.
 Not only does a read aloud inspire discussions around difficult topics, but it also turns literature into a shared experience for everyone in the classroom.

-Whether you’re just starting out or looking for some fresh ideas, these tips will help ensure that your next class read aloud is successful and enjoyable for both you and your students!
+Whether you’re just starting out or looking for some fresh ideas, these classroom read aloud tips will help ensure that your next classroom read aloud read aloud is successful and enjoyable for both you and your students!

 You may think that students in grades 3-5 are too old to listen to books read by the teacher, but it is absolutely not true!

-My students in upper elementary always loved to listen to read-alouds.
+My students in upper elementary always loved to listen to classroom read alouds.
 It’s a great way to discuss text, vocabulary, and increases comprehension.

 There are several great times to conduct read-alouds with students – I used to read a chapter to my class during snack time or after recess.
 It’s a nice break from student learning.
 All it takes is 10-15 minutes!